Identifying Aboriginal and/or Torres Strait Islander children - advice

 • in the context of Child Protection intervention, there is no advantage to be gained by a person identifying as Aboriginal when they are not.

-Although the definition of an Aboriginal person in the CYFA includes additional elements, it has not been the practice for Child Protection to seek evidence that the child is of Aboriginal decent, or accepted by community.
+Although the definition of an Aboriginal person in the CYFA includes additional elements, it has not been the practice for Child Protection to seek evidence that the child is of Aboriginal decent or accepted by community.

-An Aboriginal agency or organisation may inform child protection of their opinion or assessment of a child or young person’s Aboriginal status.
+An Aboriginal agency or organisation may inform Child Protection of their opinion or assessment of a child or young person’s Aboriginal status.
 An Aboriginal organisation may determine that it will not provide a service to the child or their family as a result, and this will be accepted by the department.
 The Australian Institute of Aboriginal and Torres Strait Islander Studies supports this approach by emphasising that Aboriginal people have the right to determine issues of identity and community through their own processes.
 To date, if the child or parent continues to self-identify as Aboriginal, and the service meets a statutory obligation, the department finds another way to meet the obligation.

 If a child has been recorded as Aboriginal and/or Torres Strait Islander on CRIS and new information suggests that this is not the case, or the child and family advise that the child is not Aboriginal, formal de-identification on CRIS may need to be considered.
 Refer to Changing the status of a child from Aboriginal and/or Torres Strait Islander – advice and the Changing the status of a child from Aboriginal and/or Torres Strait Islander – procedure for further information.